tropicbliss/NodeSniper/README.md

 ## Alright, jokes aside:

 This sniper was made because I just wanted to make a sniper for fun.
 It is also easy to use, platform-agnostic, and easily extensible.
 It supports Microsoft authentication and many more other cool features.
 I don't have all the time in the world to maintain this project (I'm a fuckin' student), so I am only going to add important features and then call it a day.
 I'd like to move on to other projects that doesn't involve Java 🤮.
-Also yes the code is messy.
+Also yes the code is deplorable.
 I don't plan to refactor it cuz I'm sick of working with anything sniping related.

 ## Credits ❤️